- Subject selection

 It is not embarrassing to apply for provisions, and more than 7000 HSC students apply for provisions each year.
 Provisions help students to show the markers what they know and can do.

 Schools are responsible for determining and approving disability provisions for all school-based assessment tasks.
-NSW Education Standards Authority (NESA) determines disability provisions for the Higher School Certificate examinations.
+NESA determines disability provisions for the Higher School Certificate examinations.

 To apply for provisions, schools must submit an online application to NESA.
 This application tells us which provision/s a student is requesting and includes recent evidence.
 Evidence may include medical reports, reading results, spelling results, writing samples and teacher comments.